AlexanderChia05/LuMiNa/README.md

 *   **Theme:** The app supports Light/Dark mode.
 Toggle it in the Client Profile or Admin header.
 *   **Colors:** The primary color scheme is "Rose Gold" (`text-rose-500`), configured in `index.html` CSS variables and `tailwind.config.js`.

----

-## 📄 License

-This project is open-source and available under the MIT License.